ora0600/confluent-live-dr-demo/part2.md

 kubectl logs cloudconsumercmorders-0 -n confluent
 ```

-Consumers and producers are running now in cmprod-dr cluster and throughput is increasing
+Consumers and producers are running now on `cmprod-dr` cluster and throughput is increasing

 ![DR-Cluster Traffic is increasing](img/dr_cluster_throughput.png)